mokchend/mysfpal-builds/README.md

 Big thanks to thoses amazing products and the Open Source community!

-__Note__: Combining thoses differents technologies into one single application is not an easy task.
+__Note__: Combining thoses differents technologies into one single application is not an easy task, and I have spend nights troubleshooting thoses integrations.
-But I really enjoyed working on this application during my week-end & spare time.
-It is also rewarding to see how this application helps me to optimize my time while working on Salesforce.
+However, it is so rewarding to see how this application helps me to optimize my time while working on Salesforce platform.

 # Releases Notes
 * Not released